 As a result of our cooperation with nodegoat's institutional partners, we have been able to develop a RESTful API for nodegoat.

 The API provides an additional interface to query and store data to your Projects in nodegoat.
 We have integrated the API with nodegoat's core functionalities and have optimised it for large operations.
-The API can also be used to update the Data Design, which allows you to update specific attributes of a Type, or upload a whole Data Design with multiple Type templates in one go.
+The API can also be used to update the data Model, which allows you to update specific attributes of a Type, or upload a whole data Model with multiple Type templates in one go.

 You can use the Project settings to configure what parts of your data are exposed through the API.
 The API can be configured to require authentication or allow for public access.